King's College Hospital NHS Foundation Trust

 King's College Hospital NHS Foundation Trust is an NHS trust in London, England.
 It is closely involved with Guy's and St Thomas' NHS Foundation Trust, with which it shares its chair, Sir Hugh Taylor, its strategy director and IT director.
 It is assumed that the two organisations will eventually merge.

 History

-The newly formed King's Healthcare Trust took over management of the King's College Hospital in 1993.
+The trust was established as the King's Healthcare NHS Trust on 1 November 1991, and became operational on 1 April 1993.
 After being awarded foundation trust status, it became the King's College Hospital NHS Foundation Trust in 2006.

 Performance

 In March 2015 it had a very large backlog of patients waiting more than 18 weeks for treatment.
 Monitor launched an investigation into the trust because of 'long standing problems' at Princess Royal University Hospital in March 2015.
 Financial problems are attributed to urgent improvements to the quality of care there, including increasing the nurse-to-patient ratio by recruiting 260 new nurses.
 In March 2018 it was the eleventh worst performer in A&E in England, with only 61.8% of patients in the main A&E seen within 4 hours.
 In February 2019 it had 331 patients waiting more than 52 weeks for treatment, mostly in orthopaedics and bariatric surgery, twice as many as any other trust in England.
 It plans to outsource some of the bariatric work to Princess Grace Hospital, run by HCA Healthcare and some to Chelsea and Westminster Hospital NHS Foundation Trust.